Author: Manal Nasir, Karachi, Pakistan. Final year MBBS

 What is Z-Plasty?

 It is a common and widely practiced plastic and reconstructive surgery technique used for revisional scar surgery resulting in a functionally better and/or a cosmetically appealing scar.
-It is a type of transposition flap incorporating advancement and rotation in its flap design.
+It is classified as a transposition flap incorporating advancement and rotation in its flap design.
 (1)

 The three objectives of a Z-plasty are: